-Daytime Bruxism Risk Factors
+Bruxism Risk Factors

 It is not always easy to target the cause of daytime bruxism.
 However, there are certain factors that are known to increase your risk of experiencing teeth grinding and clenching.
 One of the most common causes is stress.
 Increased stress or anxiety can cause you to grind or clench your teeth without you even knowing that you’re doing it.
-Certain personality types, such as competitive or aggressive, are more prone to bruxism.
+Certain personality types, such as competitive or aggressive, are more prone to awake bruxism.

 Your age may also impact whether or not you experience daytime bruxism.
 Teeth grinding and clenching is more common in children and will typically go away by adulthood.
 However, many adults do have daytime bruxism as well.
 This problem can also be a side effect of certain medications or other substances.
 For example, it can be a side effect of certain psychiatric medications, such as antidepressants.
 It is also more common in people that drink alcohol and caffeinated beverages, smoke tobacco, and use recreational drugs.

-Managing Your Daytime Bruxism
+Managing Your Daytime Pain